 It’s Impossible To Forget These 10 Horrific Winter Storms That Have Gone Down In Iowa History

 Iowa is certainly famous for its sometimes-dramatic weather.
+One thing’s for sure: winter here isn’t always bad, but when it’s rough, it’s rough.
 Do you remember an especially amazing Iowa winter storm?
 Tell us about it in the comments.

 Iowa is one of those states lucky enough to experience a true, four-season climate.
 The state is heavily inland and experiences cold winters.
 In the northwestern region of the state, temperatures can dip to 14 degrees Fahrenheit, and in the southeastern portion of the state, temperatures often reach into the low 20s.
 Interestingly, Iowa doesn’t tend to get tons and tons of snow like more northernmost states do.
 When Iowa does see major snowstorm events, it tends to be in late autumn, or early spring.
 Winters tend to be photogenic and easy to navigate; ice storms are not as common in this region as they are further north.
 It’s particularly beautiful around these parts after a good, thorough snowstorm – when they do occur – so make sure to get out and look around this winter should it happen!
 While you’re at it, take a look at these incredible photos of Iowa during winter.

 What kind of natural disasters occur in Iowa?